To compile all of the contract sources within the

 Brownie supports Solidity versions

 If a compiler version is set in the configuration file, all contracts in the project are compiled using that version.
-It is installed automatically if not already present.
+The compiler is installed automatically if not already present.
 The version should be given as a string in the format

 Setting the version via pragma allows you to use multiple versions in a single project.
 When doing so, you may encounter compiler errors when a contract imports another contract that is meant to compile on a higher version.
 A good practice in this situation is to import interfaces rather than actual contracts, and set all interface pragmas as